Top 50 Best Al Pacino Movies Of All Time

 Average

-Directed by Jerry Schatzberg, "Scarecrow" introduces us to two compelling characters: Max, an ex-convict, and Lionel, a former sailor.
+"Scarecrow" (1973), directed by Jerry Schatzberg, follows the journey of two intriguing characters: Max, an ex-convict, and Lionel, a former sailor searching for purpose and redemption.

 17